Currently commercial insect are

 callidryas) researchers found that when carotenoids were provided to

-had a more natural coloration and improved vitamin A status (Brenes
+had a more natural coloration and improved vitamin A status (Brenes Soto and

-occurring compounds that are responsible for the coloration many of these foods
+are naturally occurring compounds that are responsible for the coloration many

-carotenoid lutein and the orange in carrots is from the carotenoid
+zeaxanthin and the orange in carrots is from the carotenoid beta-carotene.

 What does all this mean?